 In keeping with his wishes, private funeral arrangements are being provided by Kearney Funeral Home Inc., 173 E. Green St., Nanticoke.
 There will be no calling hours.

 Thanks for always being at the mall Vinny!
 You helped pass the time while I toiled away at Fashion Bug way back in the day!!!
 I always looked for you everyday!!!
-Keep on walking and jingling those keys in heaven!Leah Godbout (about 1 year ago)
+Keep on walking and jingling those keys in heaven!Leah Godbout (over 1 year ago)